 Leave Paris Gare de Lyon at 07:42 every day, arriving Barcelona Sants 14:29.

 The TGV Duplex is a 320 km/h (199 mph) double-deck high-speed train with 1st & 2nd class, café-bar, power sockets at all seats & free WiFi.
-Book an upper deck seat for the best views, any seat number >60 is upper deck.
+Book an upper deck seat for the best views, any seat number above 60 is upper deck.

 The train speeds along the Rhône valley past pretty French villages & picturesque churches.
 Look out for Béziers cathedral on the right, colonies of flamingos on the étangs (lakes) in southern France, the Fort de Salses on the right approaching Perpignan and great views of Mt Canigou as the train rounds the southern end of the Pyrenees.